 - For Baptism, there must be a well-founded hope that the child be brought up in the Catholic religion.

 - Only one Godparent is required.
 Two Godparents must be of each gender.

-- Both Godparents must be Baptized; one must be Catholic.
-Each must be 16 and older.
+- Godparents must be Baptized; one must be Catholic and must be 16 and older.

 - The role of Godparents is to assist Parents in bringing up the child in the Catholic Faith.
 Thus parents should take care to choose exemplary Christian persons as Godparents.

 - In order to fulfill their responsibilities and promises to train the Child in the practice of our Holy Catholic Faith, Parents and Godparents ought to be Faithful Catholics who: faithfully attend weekly Sunday Mass; believe what the Church teaches; and live according to Catholic morals.

 During COVID-19 Protocols: Baptisms are celebrated in a separate ceremony on one Saturday of every month at Holy Family.